hdnndh/Latent-Geometry-Beyond-Search-Amortizing-Planning-in-World-Models/README.md

 ## Quick start

 Open `demo.ipynb`.
 Set `ENV`, run all cells.
-As render seems to change base on GPU, the h5 used in the experiments are shared in Google Drive links in the demo.
+As render seems to change base on GPU, the h5 used in the experiments on L4 colab are shared in Google Drive links in the demo.

 ## Reproduce main results